-The Chat Pile is now a 3-acre parking lot in sight of the new Valles Mines Post Office
+The Chat Pile, now a 3-acre parking lot that looks north at the new Valles Mines Post Office

 The Chat Pile Ore-Dressing and Beneficiation Mill